iterative/dvc.org/content/docs/use-cases/model-registry.md

   assignment automatically, creating a streamlined process for model deployment.

-These steps provide a streamlined workflow from model development to deployment, leveraging the power of ML model registries.
+These steps provide a streamlined workflow from model development to deployment, supporting all stages of ML model lifecycle.

 To begin with this integrated approach to managing your ML models, explore [Studio model registry docs][Studio] and get started today!